Skip to main content ↓

-How to Create a Good CTA for Your Next Email Campaign
+How to Create a Great Call to Action for Your Next Email Marketing Campaign

-Even if you have the best newsletter in the world, it won’t make a difference without high-quality CTAs.
+Even if you have the best newsletter in the world, it won’t make a difference without convincing calls to action.

-Don’t worry, it happens to the best of us.
-Even professional marketers struggle to craft good CTAs for their email campaigns.
-Fortunately there are a few simple things you can do to design better CTAs that generate more clicks for your business.
+Professional marketers even struggle to craft good CTAs for their email marketing campaigns.
+Fortunately, there are a few simple things you can do to design better calls to action that generate more clicks for your business.

-A call to action, CTA for short, is marketing-speak for a string of text that prompts an audience to do something—get more information, download a product, buy a service, etc.
+A call to action (CTA) is is text, a button, or a link that prompts an audience to do something—get more information, download a product, buy a service, etc. In email marketing, this CTA is located in an email.

-A CTA can look like a button that says something like “Buy Now” or “Learn More”.
-Or simple hyperlinked text that says, “Download now for all the latest tips”.
+A CTA can look like a button that says something like “Buy Now” or “Learn More.”
+Or it can be simple hyperlinked text that says, “Download now for all the latest tips.”
 In fact, a CTA can be almost anything as long as it prompts the reader to do something specific.

 Source: Spotify

 You know what everybody loves?
 Free stuff.
 That’s one of the reasons why this is a good CTA from Spotify.
-People that land on the company’s homepage are obviously interested in a music streaming service.
-The chance to subscribe for free for three months is quite enticing.
+People who land on the company’s homepage are obviously interested in a music streaming service.
+And the chance to subscribe for free for three months is quite enticing.

 “Get Started” isn’t a good CTA by itself.
-But the text that Dollar Shave Club uses before it’s CTA button is really compelling and makes for an effective combination.
+But Dollar Shave Club’s text before its CTA button is compelling and makes for an effective combination.

 This is super important to keep in mind when discussing email CTAs!
 Why?
-Because the button or hyperlink text you place at the end of your email is only part of your call-to-action.
-It’s the climatic moment, for sure.
+Because the button or hyperlink text you place at the end of your email is only part of your call to action.
+It’s the climactic moment, for sure.
 But if the body text of your email doesn’t put your subscribers in the right “mood,” they’ll never click your CTA.

-So how do you write a call to action that people actually want to, you know, click on?
-Here are seven tips to help you craft good CTAs that propel your business forward.
+So, how do you write a call to action that people actually want to, you know, click on?
+Here are 10 tips to help you craft good CTAs that propel your business forward.

 1. Understand your audience

-If you can’t answer these questions, then you need to take some time to study your customers.
-Then put together buyer personas that include demographic information like their age, gender, and occupation, as well as psychographic details like their hopes and fears.
+If you can’t answer these questions, you need to take some time to study your customers.
+Then, put together buyer personas, including demographic information like age, gender, and occupation, , and include psychographic details like their hopes and fears.

 2. Know your CTA’s purpose